adjtomo/seisflows/docs/index.rst

 acccessible to Python.

 The `devel` branch houses the most up-to-date codebase.
-We recommend installing SeisFlows within a virtual environment (e.g., Conda) to preserve your root environment.
+We recommend installing SeisFlows within a virtual environment (e.g., Conda) to not affect your root environment.

 .. code:: bash